Washington Guaranteed Admissions Program (WAGAP)

 • Your school’s guidance office confirmed your Grade Point Average meets program requirements.

-• You are on track to complete the College Academic Distribution Requirements (CADRs).
+• Complete the College Academic Distribution Requirements (CADRs).

 If you don't meet the above criteria, please reach out to our friendly admissions staff to discuss your options.